mseminatore/firth/README.md

 a simple Forth system, written in C++.
 However, along the way I realized that there were some things about Forth that I probably wanted to change.
 Mainly small things to modernize the syntax to make it a little bit easier for beginners.
-That said, Firth is largely Forth compatible.
+That said, Firth remains largely Forth compatible.

 > If you are already familiar with Forth you may find the idea of creating a
 > new Forth-like language to be strange.
 After all, a key feature of Forth
 > is the ability to completely redefine existing behavior.
-I
-> wanted to retain the ability to break basic Forth compatibility when and
-> where I want.

-Rather than risk creating a version of Forth that might not be compatible with existing Forth code, I decided to make a language heavily influenced by and largely compatible with Forth.
+Rather than create a version of Forth that might not be compatible with existing Forth code, it seemed a better idea to make a language heavily influenced by, and largely compatible with Forth.
+While still retaining the option to break basic Forth compatibility when and where that made sense.

 ## Basics of the Firth language